RobMasters/RJMCommentBundle/README.markdown

 - REST api
 - Extensible through events fired during the comment lifecycle
 - Optional use of Symfony2 Acl to protect comments
-- Optional integration with FOS\UserBundle
+- Optional integration with RJM\UserBundle
 - Optional integration with `Akismet`_
 - Optional markup parser support (eg HtmlPurifier or php-sundown)